joshuaduffy/jdorg/README.md

 ## First step

 1. Create a new virtual environment via `pipenv --three`
-2. Install the dependancies via `pipenv install --dev`
+2. Install the dependencies via `pipenv install --dev`

 ## Running the application